The 20 Best Sturge-Weber Syndrome Doctors Near Me in Maryland, US

 English

 Dr. Stacy Suskauer is a professor of Physical Medicine and Rehabilitation and Pediatrics at the Johns Hopkins University School of Medicine.
 She serves as the director of the Division of Pediatric Rehabilitation in the Department of Physical Medicine and Rehabilitation.
 Dr. Suskauer attended Duke University in Durham, North Carolina for her undergraduate and medical education.
 She completed a combined residency program in pediatrics and physical medicine and rehabilitation at Cincinnati Children's Hospital Medical Center and the University of Cincinnati.
 She came to Kennedy Krieger Institute and Johns Hopkins for a pediatric rehabilitation research fellowship and subsequently joined the faculty of these institutions in 2007.
 Dr. Suskauer is also the Vice President for Rehabilitation at Kennedy Krieger Institute where she also serves as co-director of the Center for Brain Injury Recovery and the Brain Injury Clinical Research Center.
 Her research interests include understanding and optimizing outcomes after childhood brain injury and evaluating functional outcomes in individuals with Sturge-Weber Syndrome.
 As Division Director for Pediatric Rehabilitation, she brings together providers and programs across the four sites of the Johns Hopkins Pediatric Rehabilitation Network: Johns Hopkins Children's Center, Johns Hopkins All Children's Hospital, Mount Washington Pediatric Hospital, and Kennedy Krieger Institute.
 Videos Dr. Stacy SuskauerPediatric Rehabilitation Recent News Articles and Media Coverage CDC Updates Child Concussion GuidelinesCBS Baltimore (September 2018) On a Search for Markers to Assess the Subtle Signs of Brain InjuryRestore (February 2017) Stimulating Brain Can Speed up Concussion RecoveryWBALTV (February 2017) 4 Myths About Kids and ConcussionsThe Huffington Post (March 2016).
 Dr. Suskauer is rated as an Experienced provider by MediFind in the treatment of Sturge-Weber Syndrome.
-Her top areas of expertise are Traumatic Brain Injury, Concussion, Hemiplegia, and Subdural Hematoma.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Traumatic Brain Injury, Concussion, Hemiplegia, and Subdural Hematoma.
+Dr. Suskauer is board certified in American Board Of Physical Medicine And Rehabilitation and American Board Of Pediatrics.

 Experienced in Sturge-Weber Syndrome